Waves of Filipino Settlers and Immigrants in the United States beginning 1587 to Present

 Filipinos were the backbone of plantation labor in Hawaii.

 The Philippines became an American territory in 1902

 The U.S. technically acquired the Philippines after defeating Spain in 1898.
 Filipinos fought the U.S. for its independence but lost and became a U.S. territory in 1902.

 As a result, Filipinos were allowed to immigrate to the U.S. without restrictions, even after the quota law of 1924 went into effect.

 Filipinos came in ships and landed in the ports of Hawaii and San Francisco.
 As expected, they, like the Chinese and Japanese, suffered discrimination.

 For example, Angeles Monrayo, who lived in Stockton, California, said police patrolled the streets at night to keep Filipinos from entering the white neighborhoods.
 There were hotels with signs that read, “Positively no Filipinos allowed.”

 1903 to 1943 – The Pensionados

-The United States Congress passed the Pensionado Act that established scholarship programs for Filipino students.
+The United States Congress passed the Pensionado Act, which established scholarship programs for Filipino students.
 The move somewhat healed the relationship between the two countries after the Philippine–American War.